The Brasenose Arms

 Cropredy lies on the west bank of the River Cherwell.
 Over 350 years ago, Cropredy Bridge was the site of a major battle during the English Civil War in 1644.

 Everyone is welcome at the Brasenose Arms.
-It’s a friendly 350 year old ‘local’ with a restaurant, contemporary en-suite accommodation to sleep 10, a 1/2 acre Beer Garden, regular live music, free wifi and a public laundry.
+It’s a friendly 350 year old ‘local’ with a restaurant, contemporary en-suite accommodation to sleep 10, a 1/2 acre Leisure Garden, regular live music & free wifi.

 Monday to Thursday: 12pm – 11pm